HPE-Legobricks/cal-eStore/README.md

 ### (j) Iterative Approach

-We used an iterative design approach following the Enterprise Services LLC (ES) Global Agile Software Delivery Model.
+We used an iterative design approach following the Enterprise Services Global Agile Software Delivery Model.
 We have developed and fine-tuned the Global Agile Software Delivery Model to guide our project teams’ delivery of projects using Agile delivery models.
 At its core our global Agile software delivery model is based on the Agile manifesto,